-**New for 2016 – going on a once-in-a-lifetime trip?
+**Going on a once-in-a-lifetime trip?
 Customised tuition for your photography on 1-1 workshops.
 See here for more details!**

 We start with a classroom session, during which you’ll learn the key elements of a successful photograph, and the techniques and tricks you can use to get them.
 We’ll cover the technical and creative sides equally – after all, it’s no good knowing the ins and outs of a good exposure if you can’t recognise a good shot when one’s in front of you.We’ll then head into the zoo for a day of photography.
 Both London and Whipsnade zoos have a wealth of fantastic subjects so we won’t be struggling for things to shoot, and I’ll be on hand to catch mistakes and make sure our classroom session hasn’t gone to waste.